 RIDDOR reporting and COVID-19 (Novel Coronavirus)

 General information on reporting RIDDOR incidents and occupational diseases is available on our website.
-This note provides supplementary details specifically for COVID-19.
+Specific information about RIDDOR reporting of COVID-19 is available from the Health and Safety Executive.

 Advice for rail passengers

-- If your journey is essential and you need to go by train, please check your journey before you set out as train services have been reduced and may be subject to change: http://ojp.nationalrail.co.uk/service/planjourney/search
+- If your journey is essential and you need to go by train, please avoid rush hour if feasible, and check your journey before you set out as train services have been reduced and may be subject to change: http://ojp.nationalrail.co.uk/service/planjourney/search

 - Catering on trains has been ceased or significantly reduced – buy any food or drinks you require before travel;

-- You can receive a refund* on your season ticket but the administrative fee and refund calculation remain unchanged.
-Check with your train operator or ticket retailer for further details and how to claim;
+- You can receive a refund* on your season ticket but the administrative fee and refund calculation may remain unchanged.
+Season ticket refund calculations will be backdated to 17 March or the latest travel date, as long as passengers submit their claim within 56 days of 17 March.
+To see how much you could get back check the Season Ticket Refund Calculator.
+You can also get a refund for weekly or monthly season tickets which have recently expired.
+Check with your train operator or ticket retailer for further details and how to claim.

 - All companies are processing a high volume of refund claims at this time and it may take longer than usual for responses.
 This applies to ticket refunds, claims for delay compensation and complaints.

-*If you are travelling with an open access operator or a concession operator such as Eurostar, Grand Central, Heathrow Express, Hull Trains, Transport for London or Merseyrail - please check their websites for specific details.
+*If you are travelling with an open access operator or a concession operator such as Eurostar, Heathrow Express, Transport for London or Merseyrail - please check their websites for specific details.
+Hull Trains and Grand Central Trains have now suspended all train services but passengers can still request refunds via their websites.

 We will update this page if travel information or advice changes.
 For further UK transport and travel advice please visit GOV.UK guidance.